How to Use and Test a High Voltage Proximity Tester

 What is a High Voltage Proximity Tester?

-A high voltage proximity tester, also known as a non-contact high voltage detector, is a safety instrument designed to detect the presence of AC high voltage without making direct contact with the conductor.
+A high voltage proximity tester, also known as a non-contact high-voltage detector, is a safety instrument designed to detect the presence of AC high voltage without making direct contact with the conductor.
 It operates on the principle of capacitive coupling.
 The tester detects the radiated electric field that surrounds any energized conductor.
 When the device enters this field, its internal circuitry senses the voltage and provides an audible and/or visual alarm, alerting the operator to the presence of dangerous voltage.

 The Critical Role of Proximity Testers in Electrical Safety